Australia - UNESCO

 "The cave paintings, rock carvings and archaeological sites record the skills and way of life of the region’s inhabitants, from the hunter-gatherers of prehistoric times to the Aboriginal people still living there."

-• Moda Willandra Lakes Region
+• Social Willandra Lakes Region

 Willandra Lakes Region